jcbradbury/jcbradbury.github.io/_pages/stadium-financing.md

 ## What happens if stadium tax revenue falls short?

 [Discuss guarantees, reserve funds, general-fund support, and refinancing.]

+## What is fiscal illusion, and how does it influence public stadium financing?

 ## About the author